italoAGuevara/AMADEUS/README.md

 # AMADEUS
-Technical Test.

 ![This is an alt text.](/img.jpg "Amadeus technical test")

 ## Recomendations

-* Try to use the git branch `Products` because of the tests are uncompleted, if you have any trouble, you case use the next command on windows:
-    ```
-    # go to repository directory
-    cd <repository-name>

-    # list every remote branch, after that create those branches in your local repostiroy
-    git branch -r | ForEach-Object {
-        if ($_ -notmatch '->') {
-            $remoteBranch = $_.Trim()
-            $localBranch = $remoteBranch -replace 'origin/', ''
-            git branch --track $localBranch $remoteBranch
-        }
-    }

-    # Update the local branches
-    git fetch --all
-    ```
 * First create a database in sql server, the name should be "AMADEUS".
 * Execute the query in `queryDatab.sql`
 * Change the database password in every `settings.json`
 * Check the API endpoint inside of the frontend  file `environment.ts`, in any case you can change the url.
 * This project has 2 modules:
-    * `Auth`, the route is `http://localhost:4200/auth` the default user is : "email":"admi1@mail.com", "password":"admin1234", nevertheless, the login is no require becase `Guard` is not working, therefore,  you can use the dashboard without authentication.
+    * `Auth`, the route is `http://localhost:4200/auth` the default user is : "email":"admi1@mail.com", "password":"admin1234", nevertheless, the login is no require because `Guard` is not working, therefore,  you can use the dashboard without authentication.
     * `Dashboard`, the route is `http://localhost:4200`

 ## Structure